sal55/pcl/README.md

 But to give the illusion of pass-by-value, such blocks are first copied to a temporary location (or they will be when I get round to it).

 Functions can also return blocks, internally this is via extra argument with a reference to a location in the caller.
-This is taken care of the other size of PCL.
+This is taken care of the other side of PCL.

 #### Multiple Return Values